kacperpap/todo-web-app/README.md

 The application allows user login and registration using `JWT` tokens for authorization and authentication.
 This ensures the statelessness of the application, in line with the principles of `RestAPI`.
 The application has a `Single Page Application` (SPA) architecture.
 It allows adding, deleting, and editing task groups and individual tasks in the main application window.

-Moreover docker scripts enable to simply conteinarize application and use it in development environment.
+Moreover docker scripts enable to simply containerize application and use it in development environment.

 ## Used main technologies